 Dimethyl Sulfide (DMS) also finds use as its sulfonium salt (in epoxidation reactions) or in borane reducing agents (BH3-DMS).
+It also has applications in API synthesis as a reagent in reactions such as epoxidation and hydroboration-oxidation.

 Procipient®(Dimethyl Sulfoxide USP, Ph.
 Eur.) used in topical and parenteral drug delivery.
 Details of DMSO in approved products can be located in the U.S. Food and Drug Administration-Center for Drug Evaluation and Research’s database Inactive Ingredient Search for Approved Drug Products.

 Procipient®(Dimethyl Sulfoxide USP, Ph.
 Eur.) has been recognized for many years as a topical penetration enhancer.
 Both human and animal health applications currently exist which use DMSO in this role.
 Solvent properties of DMSO may be beneficial in that higher loading of the API in semisolid products can sometimes be achieved.
+The low vapor pressure of DMSO enables formulation to absorb without the skin-chilling effect of excipients such as alcohol.

 From a formulation standpoint, DMSO viscosity is similar to water and DMSO can serve as a way to lower formulation viscosity.
 The addition of traditional thickening agents (Carbopol®, Klucel®, Methocel®, Tylose®) can be a way to increase DMSO viscosity allowing for optimally designed dosage forms.